 Mountain bikes and 4-wheel-drive vehicles are welcome in the park.
-For your own safety and for the protection of natural features, stay on established roads.
+You must stay on established roads for the protection of the ecosystem and the natural features.
 Tire tracks on the open desert can last for years and will spoil the wilderness experience of future visitors.
 Off-road vehicles and all-terrain vehicles may not be used in the park.

 Berdoo Canyon Road